 As with modern towns, the settlement was not full built to start with, rather it developed over the whole period of occupation.
 The various phases of construction are well explained at Castellón Alto.
 The majority of the site is well preserved and a huge amount of information has been gleaned about the Argar people and their culture.
 Anthropological study has shown that the people of Castellón Alto were typical Mediterranean, of average height and slim build.
 The average height of a man was 1.67 metres and that of a woman 1.57 metres.
 A new-born child could expect to live about 23 years with only 3.5% surviving to the age of 60 years.
 The diet was primarily vegetarian with a little meat.
 Not unexpectedly the upper echelons of society tended to live longer and eat more meat.

-Beneath the settlement, extending down the valley sides to the irrigated land along the river, was a thick growth of holm-oak and Aleppo pine.
-The Argaric people of Castellón Alto denuded the valley sides of trees that they used for fuel and building.
-It is likely that this is the reason for the abandonment of Castellón Alto after only 300 years.
+During the early Argar period, extending down the valley sides beneath the settlement, to the irrigated land along the river, was a thick growth of holm-oak and Aleppo pine.
+The Argaric people denuded the valley sides of trees that they used for fuel and building.
+The cleared land was then used for growing crops.
+After many years the land was exhausted and could not produce the food necessary to sustain the settlement.
+It is possible that this is the reason for the abandonment of Castellón Alto after only 300 years.

 Tours of the site are conducted and occur at set times and days that vary throughout the year.
 Please check with the official website for opening times.
 The numerous informational plaques around the site are, unfortunately, only in Spanish, which is a pity because they display masses of information.
 The guide also only speaks Spanish.
 However, if when you book the tour, you ask for information in English, you will be presented with a plastic folder containing 16 sheets of A4 paper, each one a translation of the information on the plaques.